 The Mémorial des Martyrs de la Déportation was inaugurated in April 1962 by President de Gaulle and is a memorial to the approximately 200,000 people deported from Vichy France.
 The exact numbers of those who were arrested, interned, and/or died during the German occupation of France are unknown, but it is estimated according to the research indicated on the panel below that 160,000 people were arrested in France and deported.

 Not all were French citizens, as many were Jewish immigrants who had fled from nearby European countries.
 About 85,000 of those arrested and deported were members of the French Resistance or political opponents (over half would die) and 75,000 were Jewish (approximately 97% would die, primarily in concentration camps).
 There was estimated to be about 340,000 Jews living in France in 1940 and about 75% are believed to have survived to the end of WW2.
-While political opponents and Jews were the main people arrested and deported in France, other groups (e.g., homosexuals, Roma, Jehovah’s Witnesses, Slavs, the handicapped) were also persecuted by the Nazi regime as well.
+While political opponents and Jews were the main people arrested and deported in France, other groups (e.g., homosexuals, Roma, Jehovah’s Witnesses, Slavs, the disabled) were also persecuted by the Nazi regime as well.

 First, we walked down a set of steps and were immediately surrounded by gray stone walls.
 In front of us was a stark but frightening iron gate.
 We stopped and tried to imagine what it might feel like to be able to see the sky above you and even the Seine river below you, but not be able to escape because of the high walls and bars.